ZILtoid1991/pixelperfectengine/README.md

 * Pixel-accurate retro graphics.
 * Either hard-transparency using blitter, or soft-transparency using alpha-blending.
 * Various effects with other composing functions.
-* A tile layer that is capable of displaying uniform tiles from a map, and has per-line scrolling via a delegate.
+* A tile layer that is capable of displaying uniform tiles from a map, with some Mode7-esque affine transformation.
-* A transformable tile layer capable of Mode7 type effects at the cost of power-of-two only tile and map sizes.
-* A sprite layer with sprite scaling, simple slicing, and individual composing functions for each sprite.
+* A sprite layer with sprite scaling and transformation, simple slicing, and individual composing functions for each sprite.
-* GUI
+* GUI through Concrete
 * Configuration file handling
 * Collision detection
 * Handling of multiple inputs
 * An audio subsystem capable of era-correct synthesis
-* Scripting via Lua (more languages might be added by others)
+* Scripting via WASM (coming soon!)
 * ...and many more

 # Known issues:

-* The engine doesn't clear the framebuffer to spare some CPU time.
-This can result in rapid flickering if the bottom layer is scrolled out.
-To avoid it at all cost, you can use a warp mode on that layer.
-* There's also some speed issues as SDL2 writes the framebuffer back to the main memory.
-This will probably end up in the slow replacement of SDL2's graphical side with something faster.
 * WindowMakerForConcrete and PixelPerfectEditor are currently unfinished.
 The former will be soon working fully with extra features (such as undo/redo, snapping to grid and components), then the latter can be developed without an issue.
 * Error handling isn't fully realized, so a lot of errors might happen.
 You can help me by reporting errors, testing on